© Elena Elisseeva | Dreamstime.com

 - Broken fingernails

-To treat vitamin A deficiency, a doctor will prescribe high doses of vitamin A, followed by lower doses until symptoms improve.
+To treat vitamin A deficiency, a doctor may prescribe high doses of vitamin A, followed by lower doses until symptoms improve.
 It’s important to work with a physician if you suspect vitamin A deficiency, as high doses of vitamin A can be toxic.

 Food sources of vitamin A include: